Prison farm

-A prison farm (also known as a penal farm) is a large correctional facility where penal labor convicts work legally or illegally on a farm (in the wide sense of a productive unit), usually for manual labor, largely in the open air, such as in agriculture, logging, quarrying, and mining.
+A prison farm (also known as a penal farm) is a large correctional facility where penal labor convicts worklegally or illegallyon a farm (in the wide sense of a productive unit), usually for manual labor, largely in the open air, such as in agriculture, logging, quarrying, and mining.
 In the United States, such forced labor is made legal by the thirteenth amendment to the Constitution; however, some other parts of the world have made penal labor illegal.
 The concepts of prison farm and labor camp overlap, with the idea that the prisoners are forced to work.
 The historical equivalent on a very large scale was called a penal colony.

 The agricultural goods produced by prison farms are generally used primarily to feed the prisoners themselves and other wards of the state (residents of orphanages, asylums, etc.), and secondarily, to be sold for whatever profit the state may be able to obtain.

 In addition to being forced to labor directly for the government on a prison farm or in a penal colony, inmates may be forced to do farm work for private enterprises by being farmed out through the practice of convict leasing to work on private agricultural lands or related industries (fishing, lumbering, etc.).
 The party purchasing their labor from the government generally does so at a steep discount from the market labor cost.

-This is the 13th Amendment that Abraham Lincoln signed.
+The 13th Amendment that Abraham Lincoln signed.

 Louisiana State Penitentiary is the largest prison farm covering 18000 acre; it is bordered on three sides by the Mississippi River.

 Canada had six federal prison farms, which were closed in 2010.
 In 2019, two of the farms have been gradually reopened.